oroochristopher-stack/bank-customer-risk-segmentation/README.md

 ## Actuarial Interpretation
 Expected Loss = Probability of Default × Loan Exposure

 This model can help banks price loans and manage credit risk.

-This model can help banks price loans and manage credit risk.